 Karekare Falls is a five-minute walk down the Taraire Track.
 The trailhead starts on Lone Kauri Road, just beyond the entrance to the car park at Karekare Beach.

 Another easy, family-friendly walk is the Knutzen Track from the Glen Esk Road car park near Piha Beach.
-It is a one-hour loop to Kitikiti Falls.
+It is a one-hour easy loop to Kitekite Falls, and well worth the effort.
+A popular swimming hole, it attracts locals and tourists.

 More Things to do in West Auckland

-- At Cascade Kauri Park you will find prolific native bird life and the oldest kauri trees in the Waitakere Ranges.
+- Native Animal Viewing: At Cascade Kauri Park you will find prolific native bird life and the oldest kauri trees in the Waitakere Ranges.

-- Kumeu, in West Auckland, is the oldest of the three wine growing regions in Auckland, the other two being Waiheke Island and Matakana.
-With several award-winning wineries to choose from, you can take a tour, or go it alone.
+- Wine Tastings and Vineyard Tours: Kumeu, in West Auckland, is the oldest of the three wine growing regions in Auckland, the other two being Waiheke Island and Matakana.

-- Tu Uru Contemporary Gallery in Titirangi is a regional art gallery offering interesting and unusual artistic exhibits.
+- Unusual Art Gallery: Tu Uru Contemporary Gallery in Titirangi is a regional art gallery offering interesting and unusual artistic exhibits.
 There is also an impressive art gallery in Piha.

-- Adventure lovers can head to the Woodhill Forest to enjoy the mountain biking or Tree Adventures.
+- Adventure: Adrenaline junkies can head to the Woodhill Forest to enjoy the mountain biking or Tree Adventures.

 - The destinations on the above things to do in West Auckland list are somewhat spread out.
 It is easy to get to all of them if you have a car.
-If not, Viator offers several great tour options.
+If not consider a tour.

 - If you are headed to the rainforest, remember to bring food, water, insect repellent, and a jacket for the ever-changing weather.
 Also, to help prevent Kauri dieback (a tree disease) from spreading, please use the trackside footwear cleaner at the trailheads before entering the trails.